Maniac Cop (1988) [31 Days of Gore]

 Tourist Trap (1979) [31 Days of Gore]

 The teens of Tourist Trap, which I happen to think is a great generic title for a horror movie, go skinny dipping after their Volkswagen Type 181 breaks down in the middle of nowhere.
 Chuck Connors, playing an overall-wearing good ol’ boy, happens upon the kids and warns them about the moccasins who nest in the very water they’re swimming in.
-Cut to: everybody fully clothed and miraculously dry, and Connors offers them a ride to his home.
+Cut to: everybody fully clothed and miraculously dry, at which point Connors offers them a ride to his home.
+His home, as it turns out, is a “museum” full of all manner of junk.
+The overwhelming majority of his collection consists of mannequins, which the movie calls “wax statues,” but I know department store mannequins when I see them.
+One of the mannequins looks suspiciously like his dead wife.
+Its “wax” feels a lot like flesh.
+You can see where this is going, right?

-I’m usually careful with spoilers, but it’s hard to extend that rule to anything that’s so shamelessly derivative of Psycho.
-Tourist Trap thinks it’s pulling a fast one on us, but anyone who’s ever seen a movie will know, almost immediately, that Chuck Connors is the killer.
+I’m usually careful with spoilers, but it’s hard to extend that rule to anything so shamelessly derivative of Psycho.
+Tourist Trap thinks it’s pulling a fast one on the audience, but anyone who’s ever seen a movie will know, almost immediately, that Chuck Connors is the killer.
 It’s as obvious as a punch to the face.
+Yes, The Rifleman is the killer.
+The movie initially wants us to believe the strange happenings are caused by Chuck Connors’ unseen brother, but come on, guys.
+We all know it as soon as we see him.
+Hell, my fucking dog called it, too.

 The Ice Cream Man (1995) [31 Days of Gore]

 Clint Howard plays the titular ice cream man.
-When his character was a kid, he witnessed the so-called Ice Cream King get gunned down during a drive-by shooting.
-His concerned mother found the boy sitting on the curb, eating an ice cream cone, mere inches from the dead body.
-The shocked child glanced up at her and asked, “Who’s going to bring me ice cream, Mommy?”
+When he was a kid, he witnessed the so-called Ice Cream King get gunned down during a drive-by shooting.
+His mother found her trauma-stricken boy sitting on the curb, eating an ice cream cone, mere inches from the dead body.
+He glanced up at her and asked, “Who’s going to bring me ice cream, Mommy?”
 That part was kind of funny, actually.

-That’s the problem, though: a lot of the movie is kind of funny.
-It’s just not funny enough.
-It would have been a lot funnier if they weren’t trying so hard.
-Those are the best kinds of bad movies: the ones that are genuinely trying to be a serious movie, but totally fuck it up, and Ice Cream Man is nowhere near that.
-This would have been a lot more watchable, too, if most of the killings didn’t take place off camera.
-Despite the subject matter, the movie’s so tame I don’t think they would have had to edit much out of it to show it on the USA network twenty years ago.
+That’s the problem: a lot of the movie is kind of funny.
+It would have been much funnier if they weren’t trying so hard.
+It would have been a lot more watchable, too, if most of the killings didn’t take place off camera.
+Despite the subject matter, the movie’s so tame I don’t think they would have edited very much to show it on the USA network twenty years ago.

 So the main character, whose name is Tuna, is supposed to be fat kid.
-Instead of casting a tubby kid, the filmmakers cast a skinny kid and stuffed his hooded shirts (remember, it was the 90s) with what appears to be an ordinary bed pillow.
-The entire effort seems pointless until the supposed payoff at the end of the film: once the ice cream man is dead, Tuna no longer eats so much ice cream and therefor loses all his weight.
+Instead of casting a tubby kid, the filmmakers cast a photogenically skinny kid and stuffed his hooded shirts with what appears to be ordinary bed pillows.
+The movie-long effort seems pointless until the payoff at the very end of the film: with the ice cream man dead, Tuna no longer eats so much ice cream and therefor loses all his weight.
+Excellent character arc, that.

 The Exorcist III: Legion (1990) [31 Days of Gore]